syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

     Log lines allow you to understand when the reconcile loop runs.
 Now it is time to use your operator to actually operate an application.

     **In this challenge you will:**
-    * Create a deployment to run your website whenever the controller reconciles
+    * Create a deployment to run your website whenever the operator reconciles
 tabs:
 - title: K8s Shell
   type: terminal